ir8scripts/ir8-snatch/README.md

 ## Installation

-Drop into your resources folder and ensure:
+Download the zip of the main branch and drop into your resources folder and ensure:

 ```
 ensure ir8-snatch